 We always recommend letting food items cool completely after they have finished dehydrating and before packing them into a storage container.
 Warm food may cause sweating, which could provide enough moisture for mold to grow.

 It does not take long for dehydrated food items to start hydrating from naturally occurring household humidity.
-Do not leave dehydrated food items exposed to the elements any longer than necessary because of the increased the risk of mold growth.
+Do not leave dehydrated food items exposed to the elements any longer than necessary because of the increased risk of mold growth.

 After a short cooling period, break up the dehydrated chipotle pepper in adobo sauce leather by tearing it into smaller pieces.
 Then, pack the dehydrated chipotle peppers in adobo sauce pieces into a clean, dry insect-proof container.
 We use pint-size clear canning jars for this task.